-- Soft hyphen / non-breaking hyphen: see Hyphenation - Non-breaking space: see Paragraph control - En dashes and spaces of different widths and some useful special characters.
+- Soft hyphen / non-breaking hyphen: see Hyphenation - Non-breaking space: see Paragraph control - Dashes and spaces of different widths - Ellipsis and some other useful special characters.

 Tip: If you click on the icon on the far right of the character in the dropdown menu, you can assign your own shortcut key to the character.